Human rights defenders and civil society space

 1. Ensure a framework for the protection of HRDs, including better monitoring of threats and attacks and measures to promptly investigate incidents and prosecute perpetrators, including where they are State authorities;

-2. Take steps to protect civil society organisations and HRDs from the abuse of laws or process laws which result in forms of legal harassment, including SLAPPs;
+2. Take steps to protect civil society organisations and HRDs from the abuse of laws or procedural laws which result in forms of legal harassment, including undue prosecutions and SLAPPs;

-3. Evaluate existing laws and practices regulating or otherwise affecting civic freedoms, civil society organisations and HRDs against national, EU and international legislation, including regional and international human rights standards, and repeal or revise rules resulting in undue restrictions, in particular as regards rules on registration and dissolution, reporting and transparency obligations and criminalization of activities;
+3. Evaluate existing laws and practices regulating or otherwise affecting civic freedoms, civil society organisations and HRDs against national, European and international legislation, including regional and international human rights standards, and repeal or revise rules resulting in undue restrictions, in particular as regards rules on registration and dissolution, reporting and transparency obligations and criminalization of activities of civil society organisations, as well the exercise of civic freedoms such as freedom of peaceful assembly and freedom of expression and of information;

 4. Secure a conducive legal and policy framework to enable civil society organizations and HRDs to carry out monitoring activities, humanitarian and advocacy work;